ahoyi/hackfest-site/ci-cd.md

 contributors: mario
 ---
 <div class="row"></div>
-<strong>Continuous Integration</strong>: The provide hackfest provides <a href="http://ci.sci-gaia.eu:8080">Jenkins instance</a> to help you do continuous integration on your projects.
+<strong>Continuous Integration</strong>: The hackfest provides <a href="http://ci.sci-gaia.eu:8080">Jenkins instance</a> to help you do continuous integration on your projects.
 You can also use <a href="https://travis-ci.com">Travis</a>.
 <h3>Project Status</h3>
 <!-- all the projects table goes here -->
 <table class="table">